 Portions of the limited access fence may be removed for the purpose of cleaning the fence line of all vines and small brambles growing in the fence.
 If removed, the limited access fence must be replaced with GDOT standard fencing, in like kind, along the original location.
 The applicant must either replace the limited access fence at the end of each day of work or install a temporary construction fence.
-No gates or permanent access points will be allowed along the fence unless the applicant has entered into a Maintenance Agreement with the Department.
+No gates or permanent access points will be allowed along the right of way fence.